MatthewZenn/Gambler/README.md

 if you have any imrovements or additons for it, feel free to make a pull request or message me your idea. possible future updates might include:
--support for multiplayer games past two players -accurate psystematic shuffling, as opposed to random shuffles -a possible pygame graphical version
+-support for multiplayer games past two players -accurate systematic shuffling, as opposed to random shuffles -a possible pygame graphical version